 Although some have questioned whether an au pair is qualified to “homeschool” children, we don’t view homeschooling as something that is done to children.
 We view it as giving our children the opportunity to explore their interests in a safe and supportive environment, which the au pair provides when we as parents are working.

 Overall, having an au pair is a nice way to have your children cared for by someone they love and trust, and a way to organize your work/school/family life in an outside-the-box way.
-For example, it made it possible for us to unschool kindergarten for our oldest child when she wasn’t yet ready for school.
+For example, it made it possible for us to homeschool kindergarten for our oldest child when she wasn’t yet ready for school.
 If you’re a two-career family with young kids who thrive best outside of an institutional setting, the au pair program could be just what you need.